Epinephrine Is the First Line of Treatment for Severe Allergic Reactions (Anaphylaxis)

 Pharmacists must follow state and federal regulations when filling your prescription for epinephrine.
 You should keep this in mind when filling your prescription.

 There are many states in which the pharmacist can substitute a generic form of the prescription.
 This must be on the prescription in writing.
-The pharmacist must also get a verbal approval from the physician.
-If you or your physician prefer to receive a specific brand name, your physician must write the brand name and “DAW” (dispense as written) or “do not substitute” on the prescription.
+The pharmacist must also get a verbal approval from the doctor.
+If you or your doctor prefer to receive a specific brand name, your doctor must write the brand name and “DAW” (dispense as written) or “do not substitute” on the prescription.
 This notation prohibits the pharmacist from dispensing a generic form of the prescription.
 Before you leave the pharmacy, make sure the pharmacy fills your prescription exactly as you and your child’s doctor expects.

 0.15 mg and